Learn How to Get a Private Investigator License in Ohio

-This article explains how to get a private investigator license in Ohio.
-The article provides contact information for the state licensing authority and links to important documents.
+This article explains how to get a private investigator’s license in Ohio.
+The article provides contact information for the state licensing authority and links to essential documents.
 In addition, it provides recommendations for joining a state private investigator association, where to find a job, and how to get training.

 State Licensing Authority

-Private Investigator licensing in the state of Ohio is handled by the Ohio Department of Private Investigator and Security Guard Services.
+The Ohio Department of Private Investigator and Security Guard Services handles private investigator licensing in Ohio.
 Visit the website for details on licensing requirements and to download the necessary forms and applications for becoming a private investigator in Ohio.

 Licensing Authority Contact Information

-To contact the licensing authority, please use the following contact information:
+To contact the state licensing authority, please use the following contact information:

 Ohio Department of Private Investigator and Security Guard Services (PISGS)